-Specialists in Duke’s nationally ranked rheumatology center diagnose and manage care for myositis, a group of diseases characterized by muscle inflammation.
-Our experienced rheumatologists collaborate with Duke specialists to relieve the muscle weakness and fatigue associated with myositis, and help you return to an active lifestyle.
+Specialists in Duke’s nationally ranked rheumatology center diagnose and manage treatment of myositis, a group of diseases characterized by muscle inflammation.
+Our experienced rheumatologists collaborate with other Duke specialists to relieve the muscle weakness and fatigue associated with myositis and help you return to an active lifestyle.

-Inflammatory myositis may be linked to other autoimmune conditions, including lupus, scleroderma and rheumatoid arthritis, and may cause complications such as difficulty breathing or swallowing.
-As a result, we take a comprehensive approach to treatment that draws upon the experienced specialists throughout Duke.
+Inflammatory myositis may be linked to other autoimmune conditions -- including lupus, scleroderma, and rheumatoid arthritis -- and may cause complications such as difficulty breathing or swallowing.
+As a result, we take a comprehensive approach to treatment that draws upon the experience of specialists throughout Duke.
 Our goal is to provide you the best care for your individual needs.

 If you have muscle weakness or other symptoms that may indicate myositis, our experienced doctors will carefully review your medical history and perform a complete physical exam to make a definitive diagnosis.
 Your evaluation may include:

 Your doctor may order blood tests that measure elevated levels of muscle enzymes and rheumatoid factors such as antibodies and proteins.

 A small metal needle inserted through the skin and into the muscles records impulses or electrical activity that pinpoint damage or weakness.